 T.UNDETECTED_ACTIONS Malicious remote users or external IT entities may take actions that adversely affect the security of the TOE.
 These actions may remain undetected and thus their effects cannot be effectively mitigated.
-O.SYSTEM_MONITORING The TOE will provide the capabili ty to generate audit data.
+O.SYSTEM_MONITORING The TOE will provide the capability to generate audit data.
 T.UNDETECTED_ACTIONS Malicious remote users or external IT entities may take actions that adversely affect the security of the TOE.
-These actions may remain undetected and thus their effects cannot be effectively mitigated.
-The TC TEM_MONITORING DE will provide the capability to late audit data.
+These actions may remain undetected and thus their effects The TC EM_MONITORING DE will provide the capability to ite audit data.
 O.SYSTEM_MONITORING mitigates this threat by providing the administrator with the capability of configuring the audit mechanism to record actions based on a number of criteria.